 If you live in (or want to pursue surrogacy) in Canada, you should speak to an experienced surrogacy attorney.
-Your attorney will help you create a surrogacy agreement that clearly states your rights, obligations, and expenses that can be reimbursed.
+Your attorney will help you create a surrogacy agreement clearly stating your rights, obligations, and expenses that parents can reimburse.

 How Can I Do Cheap Surrogacy?

-Surrogacy is an expensive option due to its complexity and the number of professionals and fees involved.
-However, there are some options that can make the process more affordable.
+Surrogacy is expensive due to its complexity and the number of professionals and fees involved.
+However, some options can make the process more affordable.

-Due to many variables, it is difficult to provide an accurate estimate for surrogacy costs.
+Due to many variables, it is challenging to estimate surrogacy costs accurately.
 That said, an Indy traditional journey with an altruistic surrogate in Canada may save you some money.
 Why?

 - Going independent means that you can avoid agency fees.

-- From a legal and emotional perspective traditional surrogacy can be difficult because the surrogate is genetically connected with the baby.
+- From a legal and emotional perspective, traditional surrogacy can be complicated because the surrogate is genetically connected with the baby.
 However, artificial insemination (AI) is usually cheaper than IVF.

 - Altruistic surrogates won’t request base compensation, but they will expect to be reimbursed for pregnancy-related expenses.

-- In Canada, as in the US, there are clear and favorable surrogacy regulation, but the costs of fertility treatments may be less expensive in Canada than they are in the US.
-Also, there would be no need to purchase private health insurance for the surrogate because she would be covered by the public Canadian health system.
+- In Canada, as in the US, there are clear and favorable surrogacy regulations, but the costs of fertility treatments may be less expensive in Canada than in the US.
+Also, there would be no need to purchase private health insurance for the surrogate because the public Canadian health system would cover her.